This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 The King's health suffers

-From August 1453 until the end of 1454, the King's mental health was such that he was unable to conduct the day-to-day government of the country.
+From August 1453 until the end of 1454, the mental health of King Henry VI was such that he was unable to conduct the day-to-day government of the country.
 The illness was some kind of mental condition possibly inherited from his grandfather Charles VI of France who also suffered from bouts of madness.

 Prince Edward of Lancaster is born